ESA-Datalabs/XAMI-dataset/README.md

     repo_id="iulia-elisa/XAMI-dataset",
     dataset_name="xami_dataset",
     data_path='./dest_dir')

 ```
 ###
-Or you can simply download only the dataset zip file from HuggingFace using a CLI command:
+Or you can simply download only the dataset archive using a CLI command

 ```bash
 DEST_DIR='/path/to/local/dataset/dir'